campbelllm/quizGame/README.md

 Description:

-Make a Javascript quiz that is timed, and allows you to save your score.
+Make a Javascript quiz that is timed, and allows you to save your score using local storage.

 Link to repo: